msimpson801/JavaNotes/.idea/Notes/RequestContext.md

 }
 ```

 But what if you have multiple headers to deal with or the same headers in various controllers?
-Manually adding annotations  would  be tedious.
+Repeatedly extracting them can lead to duplicated code

 ```Java
 @RestController